The Hallmarks of Cancer: Sustained angiogenesis

 Normal tissues of the body have blood vessels running through them that deliver oxygen from the lungs.
 Cells must be close to the blood vessels to get enough oxygen for them to survive.
 New blood vessels are formed during the development of embryos, during wound repair and during the female reproductive cycle.
-An expanding tumour requires new blood vessels to deliver adequate oxygen to the cancer cells, and thus exploits these normal physiological processes for its benefit.
+An expanding tumor requires new blood vessels to deliver adequate oxygen to the cancer cells, and thus exploits these normal physiological processes for its benefit.
 To do this, the cancer cells acquire the ability to orchestrate production of new vasculature by activating the 'angiogenic switch'.
 In doing so, they control non-cancerous cells that are present in the tumor that can form blood vessels by reducing the production of factors that inhibit blood vessel production, and increasing the production of factors that promote blood vessel formation.
+Normal development and equilibrium depend on the physiological process of angiogenesis, which is strictly controlled.
+It assists in the development of a functioning circulatory network during embryogenesis and is essential for repairing damaged tissue and wounds in adulthood.
+In order to ensure appropriate vascular growth without excessive or inadequate blood vessel production, pro-angiogenic and anti-angiogenic factors usually interact constantly to maintain angiogenesis in balance.
+This equilibrium becomes disrupted in cancer, as tumors are able to use and control the host's vascular system for their own advancement thanks to the angiogenic switch, a theory initially proposed by Folkman in 1971.
+This change demonstrates how cancers can take over healthy cellular functions and transform them into malignant ones.

+Our knowledge of the complexity of this network has grown as more molecules, including as platelet-derived growth factor (PDGF) and angiopoietins, have been linked to the angiogenic process in addition to VEGF and bFGF.
+Additionally, the importance of the tumor microenvironment in maintaining angiogenesis is becoming more well acknowledged.
+To enhance the angiogenic signal, for example, mesenchymal stem cells and cancer-associated fibroblasts (CAFs) in the tumor stroma may release pro-angiogenic cytokines.
+Another strong inducer of angiogenesis is hypoxia, or oxygen deprivation in the tumor core, which stabilizes hypoxia-inducible factor-1α (HIF-1α), a transcription factor that promotes the production of VEGF and other angiogenic mediators.

+The function of exosomes, which are tiny extracellular vesicles released by tumor cells, in promoting angiogenesis has also been brought to light by recent studies.
+These exosomes involve microRNAs and angiogenic proteins that alter endothelial cell activity, promoting tube formation, migration, and proliferation.
+Developing an understanding of these new processes opens up new therapeutic intervention options and offers important insights into the complex relationships between variables influencing tumor angiogenesis.